davidcalhoun/little-time/readme.md

 ```

 ## Changelog
+* 1.1.4 from: fix logic when working with two little-time instances.
 * 1.1.0 from/fromNow: support for future times.
 Internal code cleanup for better minification.
 * 1.0.0 API changed, fixed fatal errors from previous version.
 Many formatter changes and fixes.
 * 0.2.0 added fromNow() and from()